How to Get Rid of Black Spot on Roses

 Why Is Black Spot Bad for Roses?

 Black spot looks ugly, of course.
-Yellow leaves on roses aren’t attractive, and when they fall off, they leave a bare, skeletal plant.
+Yellowed leaves on roses aren’t attractive, and when they fall off, they leave a bare, skeletal plant.
 More importantly, black spot weakens the entire plant so that it may eventually die.

 Plants produce energy within special cells of their leaves called chloroplasts.
 These cells are like little food factories, using the sun’s rays to transform water and carbon dioxide into energy for growth, maintenance and reproduction.
 This process is called photosynthesis.